 The Vision was; ‘A PC on every desk.’

 Having found this poor example of Vision, rather than avoid it I phoned up my contact at Microsoft and explained what I had found and asked if they minded if I used it as an example of how not to do it.
 His reaction surprised me; he laughed.
 After he stopped laughing he invited me to go ahead before letting me know how relieved Microsoft were to have caught how bad that Vision was in time.

-He explained, had Microsoft continued to blindly follow this Vision for much longer the smart phone revolution might have passed them by completely.
-Now, although they are playing catch up, at least they are in the game.*
+He explained; had Microsoft continued to blindly follow this Vision for much longer the smart phone, tablet, and mobile working tools revolution might have passed them by completely.
+Now, although they are playing catch up, at least they are in the game.

 ‘A PC on every desk’ was a Vision in the ‘destination London’ bracket.
 It gave a vague direction but failed to describe what success looked like and, worse, offered no deadline.
 To those peddling the idea of visionless strategy Microsoft’s poor ‘PC on every desk’ would be cited as evidence that Vision doesn’t work whereas the truth is that the Vision itself was poor.

 Another reason for poor Vision, one I come across on an almost daily basis, is that of confusing Vision with Mission.
 Put very simply and in short, your Vision is where you are going, your Mission is why you exist.
 The two are often linked but not the same.
 The Girl Scouts used to cite their Vision as ‘help a girl reach her highest potential.’
 This is a great example of an organisation mistaking what they do with where they are going; their Mission and their Vision.
 If applied properly as Vision, to drive strategy it is unlikely to prove successful.
 The visionless strategy peddlers will use this as an example of why vision doesn’t work, why it is unnecessary.
 The truth is that it is just poor vision.